 Zero Tolerance for Non-Self Contained Campervans

 In 2018 and beyond New Zealand locals have had enough of disrespectful campervan owners.
-In recent years there has been a real battle waged over where people can park their campervans overnight.
+In recent years there has been a real battle waged over where people can freedom camp their campervans overnight.

-Mostly, this has to do with people leaving copious amounts of trash, toilet paper, feces, and urine in their wake as they visit some of New Zealand’s most treasured landmarks.
+Mostly, this has to do with people leaving copious amounts of trash, toilet paper, faeces, and urine in their wake as they visit some of New Zealand’s most treasured landmarks.

 If you are renting/buying a self-contained campervan you WILL have more actual freedom in relation to where you can park (which is almost anywhere really).

-If you are not-self contained, do not expect to park your van in a town or populated carpark unless there is signage permitting you to do so.
-More often then not there will be signs communicating the opposite.
+If you are not-self contained, do not expect to park your van in a town or populated car park unless there is signage permitting you to do so.
+More often than not there will be signs communicating the opposite.

-That said there are still literally millions of places you can park/sleep for the night that do not require a self-contained campervan.
+That said there are still literally millions of places you can park/sleep for the night that don’t require a self-contained campervan.